-APPENDIX IX

-02.29 Policy Statement on Suicide Prevention
+APPENDIX X 02.29 Policy Statement on Suicide Prevention

-- I. PURPOSE: Title 14, Chapter 41 requires school districts to adopt by September 1, 2016 certain policies regarding suicide prevention.
-The purpose of this policy is to comply with the law and prevent student suicides. - II.
-ISSUE: The District recognizes youth suicide is a serious problem.
+Title 14, Chapter 41 requires school districts to adopt by September 1, 2016 certain policies regarding suicide prevention.
+The purpose of this policy is to comply with the law and prevent student suicides.